Philosophy of space and time: Realism and anti-realism

 A traditional realist position in ontology is that time and space have existence apart from the human mind.
 Idealists, by contrast, deny or doubt the existence of objects independent of the mind.
 Some anti-realists, whose ontological position is that objects outside the mind do exist, nevertheless doubt the independent existence of time and space.

 In 1781, Immanuel Kant published the Critique of Pure Reason, one of the most influential works in the history of the philosophy of space and time.
 He describes time as an a priori notion that, together with other a priori notions such as space, allows us to comprehend sense experience.
 Kant holds that neither space nor time are substance, entities in themselves, or learned by experience; he holds, rather, that both are elements of a systematic framework we use to structure our experience.
 Spatial measurements are used to quantify how far apart objects are, and temporal measurements are used to quantitatively compare the interval between (or duration of) events.
-Although space and time are held to be transcendentally ideal in this sense—that is, mind-dependent—they are also empirically real—that is, according to Kant's definitions, a priori features of experience, and therefore not simply "subjective," variable, or accidental perceptions in a given consciousness.
+Kant's Critique never implied that time and space are empirical facts.
+To say that they are «out there in the world» is to imply that the thing in itself is knowable, which, for Kant, is an impossibility.